pawelszydlo/papa-bot/README.md

 func (ext *YourExtension) ProcessURL(
     bot *Bot, urlinfo *UrlInfo, channel, sender, msg string) {
     // Here you can do something with the data in the urlinfo struct.
 }

+// Will be run every 5 minutes.
+Daily will be set to true once per day. func (ext *YourExtension) Tick(bot *Bot, daily bool) {
+    // Anything you want to do periodically goes here.
+}
 ```
 (If you don't want to implement any of those just leave them empty)